ska-telescope/observation-execution-tool/docs/src/internal/architecture/architecture_backend_module_script_exec_ui.rst

        Observer pattern.
 It provides a publish-subscribe API for that clients can use to subscribe to topics. pypubsub notifies each subscriber whenever a message is received on that topic, passing the message to the client. pypubsub offer in-process publish-subscribe; it has no means of communicating messages to other Python processes.
-   * - :class:`~ska_oso_oet.procedure.application.restclient.RestClientUI`
-     - RestClientUI is a command line utility that accesses the OET REST API over the network.
-The RestClientUI provides commands for creating new script execution processes, invoking methods on user scripts, terminating scrip execution, listing user processes on the remote machine, and inspecting the state of a particular user script process.
    * - :class:`~ska_oso_oet.procedure.application.ScriptExecutionService`
      - ScriptExecutionService provides the high-level API for the script execution domain, presenting methods that 'start script X' or 'run method Y of user script Z'.
 See :doc:`architecture_backend_module_execution` for details on